 Want to find out more about SPS?
 Check out our FAQs for more info on what they are and how they work.

-SPS have solar panels to create its own power, a battery for energy storage and a traditional generator for back up.
+SPS have solar panels to create its own power and a battery for energy storage.